 What method do you use?

-The program Selena has developed is very much the best parts of several different methods and we are always looking to improve and learn.
-The main methods we have taken from are the Bradbury method, the Infant Swimming Resource (ISR) method which is also used in partnership with Crossfit Kids as well as things we learned in formal certifications with the Red Cross and years of teaching children both in and out of the water.
+The program Selena has developed is inspired by the best parts of several different methods and we are always learning and improving our approach.
+The main methods we have learned from are the Bradbury method, the Infant Swimming Resource (ISR) method which is also used in partnership with Crossfit Kids as well as techniques we learned in formal certifications with the Red Cross and years of coaching children both in and out of the water.